 Use of opaque assembly U-factors, C-factors, and F-factors from Appendix A is required unless otherwise allowed by Section C402.1.2.

+Opaque assembly U-factors based on designs tested in accordance with ASTM C1363 shall be permitted.
+The R-value of continuous insulation shall be permitted to be added or subtracted from the original test design.